 1. Use a weeding tool to separate a corner of the EasySubli HTV from the static backing.
 Weed carefully because the static backing is not sticky like an EasyWeed® carrier!
 After removing the outer excess, pick out the inner cavities.

 2. Grab a sheet of EasySubli Mask and separate it from it’s aerated backing.
-EasySubli Mask is a silicone based mask and has an aggressive tack to it, so be sure to lay it precisely the first time!
+EasySubli Mask is different than TTD Masks and cannot be used interchangeably.

 There’s several methods to masking and you can do whatever feels most natural to you.
 Some prefer to lay the mask on top of the HTV and others prefer to lay the HTV on to the mask.
 Some like to start from the center and some like to start from an edge.
 All up to you!

 3. Apply firm pressure with a squeegee to bond the heat transfer vinyl to the Mask so the static backing can be removed.
 If you want to save the design for later, re-stick it to the EasySubli Mask liner.
 We recommend applying EasySubli HTV within 24 hours of printing.

 If you’re not storing your transfers for later, then EasySubli HTV is ready for heat application.

 Step 5: Apply EasySubli HTV with the Cricut EasyPress